dryu99/boonwegig-pub/README.md

 ##  Frontend TODOs
+- [ ] add a report button? for inaccurate content?
+- [x] look into tiny analytics, https://www.simpleanalytics.com
+- [ ] add a disclaimer about concert accuracy ❗️❗️❗️
 - [ ] create an About page
   - [ ] outline participation instructions (#boonwegig)
     - [ ] decide on whether or not its a good idea to have this on my site lol. maybe better to keep it lowkey via email